 - A personal statement indicating your reason for interest in the field, an assessment of personal strengths and limitations, and foals for graduate study; and

-- An interview with the Program Director.
-Once the application is complete and forwarded to the program office, the ABA Program Director will contact the applicant to arrange an interview.
+- A potential interview with the Program Director.
+Once the application is complete and forwarded to the program office, the ABA Program Director may contact the applicant to arrange an interview.

 ABA 500: Principles of Learning and Behavior Analysis